 Dry ingredients:

-- 1 cup oat flour (100 g) - Use certified gluten-free oat flour if needed.
+- 1 cup oat flour (100 g) - Use certified gluten-free oat flour if needed

 - ½ cup natural cocoa powder - If using Dutch-processed cocoa (alkalized), replace the baking soda with baking powder.

-- 1 teaspoon baking soda (replace with baking powder if using Dutch-processed cocoa)
+- 1 teaspoon baking soda

-- 1 teaspoon cinnamon
+- 1 teaspoon cinnamon - reduce or omit if you like

 - ½ teaspoon fine sea salt